y-hrubskyi/learn-lingo/README.md

 - **User Authentication:** Register securely with unique credentials.
 Login easily to access your account.
 - **Teacher Browsing:**
-  Browse a catalog of available teachers, filtering by language, level of knowledge and price.
+  Browse a catalog of available language-teachers, filtering by language, level of knowledge and price.
 - **Favorites:**
   Add teachers to your favorites list for quick access.
 - **User-Friendly Interface:**